 Gadolinium-enhanced magnetic resonance imaging (MRI)

-A doctor suspects Meniere disease because of the typical symptoms of vertigo with tinnitus and hearing loss in one ear.
-The vertigo is not triggered by changes in body position, unlike in benign paroxysmal positional vertigo Benign Paroxysmal Positional Vertigo Benign paroxysmal positional vertigo, or BPPV, is a common disorder causing short episodes of vertigo (a false sensation of moving or spinning) in response to changes in head position that stimulate... read more .
+A doctor suspects Meniere disease when the person has the typical symptoms of vertigo with tinnitus and hearing loss in one ear.
+Also, the vertigo is not triggered by changes in body position, unlike in people with benign paroxysmal positional vertigo Benign Paroxysmal Positional Vertigo Benign paroxysmal positional vertigo (BPPV) is a common disorder causing short episodes of vertigo (a false sensation of moving or spinning) in response to changes in head position that stimulate... read more .

 Doctors usually do hearing tests and sometimes gadolinium-enhanced MRI Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more to look for other causes of the symptoms.

-There is no proven way to stop hearing loss from Meniere disease.
+There is no proven way to stop hearing loss due to Meniere disease.
 Most people have moderate to severe hearing loss in the affected ear within 10 to 15 years.

 Treatment of Meniere Disease

-Preventing attacks by limiting salt, alcohol, and caffeine, and taking a diuretic drug (water pill)
+Preventing attacks by limiting salt, alcohol, and caffeine and taking a diuretic (water pill)

-Sometimes drugs or surgery to reduce fluid pressure or destroy inner ear structures
+Sometimes medications or surgery to reduce fluid pressure or destroy inner ear structures

-Following a low-salt diet, avoiding alcohol and caffeine, and taking a diuretic (drugs such as hydrochlorothiazide or acetazolamide that increase the excretion of urine) may lower the frequency of vertigo attacks in most people with Meniere disease.
+Following a low-salt diet, avoiding alcohol and caffeine, and taking a diuretic (such as hydrochlorothiazide or acetazolamide), that increases the excretion of urine) reduce the frequency of vertigo attacks in most people with Meniere disease.
 However, treatment may not stop the gradual hearing loss.

-When attacks do occur, vertigo may be relieved temporarily with drugs given by mouth, such as meclizine or lorazepam.
-Nausea and vomiting may be relieved by pills or suppositories containing the drug prochlorperazine.
-These drugs do not help prevent attacks and thus should not be taken on a regular basis but only during acute spells of vertigo.
+When attacks do occur, vertigo may be relieved temporarily with medications given by mouth, such as meclizine or lorazepam.
+Nausea and vomiting may be relieved by pills or suppositories containing prochlorperazine.
+These medications do not help prevent attacks and thus should not be taken on a regular basis but only during acute spells of vertigo and nausea.
 To relieve symptoms, some doctors also give corticosteroids such as prednisone by mouth or sometimes an injection of the corticosteroid dexamethasone behind the eardrum.
-Certain drugs used to prevent migraines (for example, SSRIs or other antidepressants) are also beneficial in some people with Meniere disease.
+Certain medications used to prevent migraines (such as some antidepressants) help some people with Meniere disease.

 Invasive treatments for Meniere disease

-Several procedures are available for people who are disabled by frequent attacks of vertigo despite drug treatment.
-The procedures aim to either reduce fluid pressure in the inner ear or destroy inner ear structures responsible for balance function.
+Several procedures are available for people who are disabled by frequent attacks of vertigo despite noninvasive treatments.
+The procedures aim to reduce fluid pressure in the inner ear or destroy inner ear structures responsible for balance function.
 The least destructive of these procedures is called endolymphatic sac decompression.
-In this procedure, the bone overlying the endolymphatic sac is exposed and a thin sheet of flexible plastic material is placed in the inner ear.
+(The endolymphatic sac holds the fluid that surrounds the hair cells in the inner ear.)
+In this procedure, a surgeon makes an incision behind the ear and removes the bone over the endolymphatic sac so that it can be seen.
+A blade or laser is used to make a hole in the sac, thus allowing the fluid to drain.
+The surgeon may place a thin flexible plastic drain in the hole to help keep it open.
 This procedure does not affect people's balance and rarely harms hearing.